 More barriers for the vulnerable

-The new “Appeals Services Division practices and procedures” , rather than simplify and streamline, increase bureaucracy, paperwork and delay – putting at a further disadvantage injured workers with limited literacy or English language skills, workers already on the poverty line or with mental health conditions.
-The threat of “downside risk” (possible reconsideration by the Board of earlier uncontested decisions) is an intimidating tactic that discourages injured workers from pursuing their rights.
+The new “Appeals Services Division practices and procedures” increased bureaucracy, paperwork and delay – putting at further disadvantage injured workers with limited literacy or English language skills, workers already on the poverty line or with mental health conditions.

-New measures that injured workers and their advocates oppose:
+New measures that injured workers and their advocates opposed:

 - Downside risk – if you appeal a decision, the Board may take away benefits you received in other decisions.
 In making an appeal, the Appeals Officer may review other decisions in the file that granted entitlement and potentially reverse them.
 This is a biased reading of the Act (s.121).
 Before there was no such risk – the Appeals Officer would only consider the decision under appeal